tankalxat34/pipios/README.md

-# pipos
+# PipIOS
 Console package installer for Pythonista on IOS